Russia's Putin says Ukraine's incursion into Kursk is an attempt to stop Moscow’s eastern offensive

 The Ukrainian operation is taking place under tight secrecy, and its goals — especially whether Kyiv's forces aim to hold territory or are staging hit-and-run raids — remain unclear.
 The stunning maneuver that caught the Kremlin's forces unawares counters Russia's unrelenting effort in recent months to punch through Ukrainian defenses at selected points along the front line in eastern Ukraine.

-Russia has seen previous incursions into its territory during the nearly 2 1/2-year war, but the foray into the Kursk region marked the largest attack on its soil since World War II, embarrassing President Vladimir Putin and constituting a milestone in the hostilities.
+Russia has seen previous incursions into its territory during the nearly 2 1/2-year war, but the foray into the Kursk region marked the largest attack on its soil since World War II, constituting a milestone in the hostilities.
 It is also the first time the Ukrainian army has spearheaded an incursion rather than pro-Ukraine Russian fighters.

 The advance has delivered a blow to Putin’s efforts to pretend that life in Russia has largely remained unaffected by the war.
 State propaganda has tried to play down the attack, emphasizing the authorities’ efforts to help residents of the region and seeking to distract attention from the military’s failure to prepare for the attack and quickly repel it.